 Duration: 2 months

-The program explains how to develop product strategies, manage them, and how to leverage technology such as machine learning to streamline them.
+The program explains how to develop and manage product strategies and leverage technology such as machine learning.

 It helps identify loopholes in product lifecycles and helps you understand different business models.
 It also teaches you how to create buyer personas and optimize your sales funnel.

 You also get tools to target customers, design messages, and develop channels to reach out to prospects.